ksong21/ksong21/README.md

 ### Hi there 👋

-I'm a full stack developer with skills in but not limited to Spring Boot, Node.js, React, NoSQL, SQL, and UI/UX design.
+I'm a web developer with skills in Node.js, React, databases, UI/UX, and more.

 ### Connect with me: